It’s easy to run the licensing tool (LT) to request a license for PolicyPak Group Policy Edition) then install a license key.

 How do I run the licensing tool to request and install a license?

 Hello, everybody.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to talk all about how to get PolicyPak licensed.

 First and foremost, you can see here this is the download, the ISO file that we supply to you in your trial.
 One of the directories inside is “Licensing.”
 There are two things here.
 One is a little program that doesn’t launch.
 There’s no reason to try to launch it.
 The other utility is “LT.”